🥢Easy Korean Tuna Kimbap Recipe: Fresh and Healthy

 This time, changed the ingredients that I had 🙂 I love to eat Kimbap anytime for a simple and quick meal.

-You can easily buy at the convenience store in Korea.
+You can easily buy at a convenience store in Korea.

 Tuna kimbap is a popular Korean dish made with seasoned rice rolled in seaweed sheets and filled with various ingredients, including tuna.
 The taste of tuna kimbap is savory and slightly sweet due to the seasoning of the rice, which usually includes furikake, sesame oil, and sesame seeds.
 The tuna adds a rich and slightly fishy flavor, but it is not overpowering.